-The classic Nigerian scam is still defrauding millions of people.
+The classic Nigerian “419” email request to help transfer millions of dollars abroad is still circulating.
 Here’s what you need to know to keep your money safe.

 Since the mid-nineties, the classic Nigerian scam has claimed thousands of victims and millions of dollars.
 The scam typically involves an offer for a share in a relatively large sum of money.
 All that is required by the individual is to assist the scammer with transferring the money out of the country.
 Although this particular scam originated in Nigeria, it has become more mainstream in recent times.

 A typical Nigerian scam generally kicks off with a bigger-than-life story about a large sum of money that needs to be transferred offshore.
 Scammers will often tout civil unrest, war, natural disasters and other such tales to paint a picture of urgency.
 Another popular story regards a large inheritance that cannot be accessed due to government restrictions or taxes.
 As an incentive, the scammer will offer a large percentage of the wealth for your assistance.

 This con is also known as a “419 scam,” a reference to the section of Nigeria’s Criminal Code that outlaws the practice.

 In order to help “transfer the money,” the scammer may ask you for bank account details, which, of course, he can use to steal your funds.
 In addition, the criminal may ask you to cover certain charges and taxes to release the funds or have them transferred out of the country and into your bank.
 The fees start out small and increase gradually as additional fabricated charges are raised.
 The scammer will keep pressing for as much money as he can to squeeze as much as possible out of you.